Willow Pill: RuPaul's Drag Race

 In the season finale, Willow Pill was announced the winner of Season 14 of RuPaul’s Drag Race, receiving the top prize of $150,000, which, at the time, was the highest amount awarded in a regular season.
 The season finale, filmed at the Flamingo Hotel in Las Vegas, marked the show’s return to an in-person event following two pandemic-affected seasons.
 Each finalist performed an original solo number rather than competing in traditional lip-sync battles.
 Willow Pill performed "I Hate People" and was selected as the top two alongside Lady Camden to face off in a final lip-sync.
 In their lip-sync battle to Cher's version of ABBA's "Gimme!
 Gimme!
 Gimme!
 (A Man After Midnight)," Willow Pill defeated Lady Camden and ultimately won the crown.
 Although the finale was filmed in advance, Willow Pill did not learn the outcome until it aired on April 22, 2022.
-She made history as the first contestant with a chronic illness, as well as the first openly transgender woman to win a regular season of the show in the United States and the sixth openly transgender contestant to win a season of the Drag Race franchise at the time of her crowning.
+She made history as the first openly transgender woman to win a regular season of the show in the United States, and is the sixth openly transgender contestant to win a season of the Drag Race franchise at the time of her crowning.

 Willow Pill’s win came at a time when RuPaul’s Drag Race was undergoing increased scrutiny and change regarding its inclusion of transgender contestants.
 In earlier seasons, the show used terms now widely considered transphobic, such as “she-mail,” and host RuPaul previously stated he would not allow trans women to compete.
-Pill’s visibility as a trans femme winner was seen as a milestone in the franchise’s evolving stance on gender identity and inclusion.
+Willow Pill’s visibility as a trans femme winner was seen as a milestone in the franchise’s evolving stance on gender identity and inclusion.
 Season 14 was also notable for its emphasis on transparency around gender identity, coming-out stories, and chronic illness.
 For the first time in franchise history, five queens made it to the finale.
-Pill noted that her chronic illness shaped not only her performance style but also her decision to be open about her health on such a large platform.

-Willow Pill's original finale song, “I Hate People,” co-written with Leland Lopez, was Emmy-eligible which is a rarity for reality show contestants.
+Willow Pill's original finale song, “I Hate People,” co-written with Leland and Gabe Lopez, was Emmy-eligible which is a rarity for reality show contestants.
 She described the song as a satirical response to frustrations with society and government during the pandemic.
 Following her win, she released a single titled “Angle” along with an accompanying music video.
 She also collaborated with Yvie Oddly on the track “Sick B*tch” from Oddly’s debut album Drag Trap, released in 2020.